ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 * This step reads the Parquet files of source data i.e. Companies House, PAYE and VAT.
 * It also reads the Parquet file of Links.
-* It then joins the Links to the corresponding CH/PAYE/VAT data and builds the corresponding Business Index entry.
+* It joins the Links to the corresponding CH/PAYE/VAT data and builds the corresponding Business Index entry.
 * The Business Idnex entries are then written to a Parquet file.
-* This allows us to separate the initial raw data-load in Step 1 from the more complicated processing requried to join the different data-sets and extract the required information.
+* This allows us to separate the initial raw data-load in Step 1 from the more complicated processing needed to join the different data-sets and extract the required information.
 * The BI entries are written to a Parquet file so we can explore the data if necessary using Python Spark notebooks e.g. for investigating errors or validating the generated data.
 * The BI entries will be uploaded to ElasticSearch in [step 3]().